askpng/pbuild/README.md

 # Installation

 > Do at your own risk.
-This build is a heavy work in progress and even I don't use it on bare metal.
+This build is a heavy work in progress and ~~even I don't use it on bare metal~~ I use it, but I guarantee nothing.

+This build *works* but it's still loose in a lot of places.
+I haven't figured out how to configure Flatpaks the way I want; automatic updates are a bit sus; BoxBuddy and Distrobox drive me crazy and maybe I should have stripped Bluefin down instead.
+Maybe I will if I get sick of debugging.

+If you managed to even get here and read this far, first of all, why?
+Second of all, maybe you shouldn't, but if you insist, do try out and help me make this a better build (please).

-Rebase guide:
+## Rebase

 - Rebase to the unsigned image to get the proper signing keys + policies installed and reboot:
   ```